MahsaHesam/Project1/Written Report/Project_Report.md

 ### (Q4) Do economic factors, such as unemployment rate and inflation rate, affect crime rates?

-A multiple regression anaylysis was done for three different dependent variables with three diffrent regression outputs generated.
+A multiple regression anaylysis was done for three different dependent variables with three different regression outputs generated.
 The dependent variables include'Total crime rate', 'Property and deception offences rate', and 'Crime against the person rate'.
 The independent variables remained fixed in all three different analysis and they include 'average unemployment rate' and 'average inflation rate'.
 The following multiple regression was defined for the purpose of the analysis:

 Multiple regression equation:

->Y= Eo + E1Xu + E2Xi + ε
+Y= Eo + E1Xu + E2Xi + ε

 Y = Crime rate (dependent variable)